 Even back when I was the only treating therapist in my cash-based private practice, I still had a team of at least two part-time assistants to help keep my business and stress levels in order.
-And as my practice grew, the importance of having built out a stellar team of employees, including other cash-based physical therapists working for me, became so obvious during very difficult times.
+And as my practice grew, I learned the critical value of knowing when it is time to hire so I have the support I need before a crisis unfolds.
+The importance of having built out a stellar team of employees, including other cash-based physical therapists working for me, became so obvious during very difficult times.

 I had reduced my patient-care schedule to only seeing patients on Wednesdays when my twins were born.
 And 7 months later, when they both received the diagnosis of Type 1 Spinal Muscular Atrophy, the fact that my team had already been carrying the practice forward and were able to continue doing so was the most important characteristic I’ve ever built into my business.